Yuvileiny Stadium

-Yuvileiny Stadium is a football stadium in Sumy, Ukraine, home grounds to both local teams Sumy and Alians.
-The building was put into operation on September 20, 2001.
-The stadium has a total capacity of 25,830 spectators.
+Yuvileiny Stadium is a football stadium in Sumy, Ukraine.
+It serves as home grounds for Ukrainian First League club FC Viktoriya Sumy, and as a secondary venue for Ukrainian Second League club FC Sumy, whose main field is Avangarde Stadium.
+With a capacity of 25,830 spectators, it is the 7th largest stadium in Ukraine.
+The stadium opened in 2001 within Sumy's Kozhedub Park.

-The stadium has hosted numerous top-tier matches in the Ukrainian Super Cup and Ukrainian Cup.
-Otherwise, the stadium hosts most of Alians' matches in the Ukrainian First League as well as home matches for Sumy.
+The stadium hosted the 2009 Ukrainian Super Cup between Dynamo Kyiv and Vorskla Poltava and the 2011 Ukrainian Cup final between Dynamo Kyiv and Shakhtar Donetsk.
+Otherwise, the stadium hosts most of Viktoriya's matches in the Ukrainian First League as well as some important home matches for FC Sumy.
 The stadium's first match held an attendance record of about 29,300 spectators when Spartak Sumy played Naftovyk Okhtyrka in 2003.